 RIBA Wren Insurance Association Scholarships

 The scholarships aim to support outstanding Part 2 students who have the potential to make a significant contribution in the field of architecture.
-Recipients receive £6,000 each and the opportunity to be mentored by an architect member of the Wren.
+Recipients receive £6,000 each to support them in the second year of their Part 2, and the opportunity to be mentored by an architect member of the Wren.

-To be eligible to apply for this scholarship, applicants must:
+To be eligible to apply for a scholarship in 2021, applicants must:

 - have graduated from a RIBA Part 1 professional qualification course in Architecture in a higher education institution in the UK,

 - at the time of application, be enrolled in a RIBA Part 2 professional qualification course in Architecture in a higher education institution in the UK and be starting the final year in September 2021.

 How to apply

 The list of supporting documents that need to be included can be found in section 6 of the application form.
 Background information, selection criteria, and terms of the scholarship can also be found at the beginning of the application form.

 The deadline to apply is 5pm Friday 18 June 2021.
 Applications received after this date will not be considered.